-7.7 Covenants of Buyer and Seller
+6.7 Covenants of the buyer and the seller

-Covenants set forth certain obligations of seller and buyer to do, or refrain from doing, something.
-Most often the acquisition agreement differentiates between pre-closing and post-closing obligations:
+Covenants set forth certain obligations of the seller and the buyer to do, or refrain from doing, something.
+Most often the acquisition agreement differentiates between pre-closing and post-closing obligations.

-7.7.1 Pre-Closing Covenants
+6.7.1 Pre-closing covenants

-The pre-closing covenants usually obligate buyer to conduct the business of the target company between signing and closing in the ordinary course of business as conducted in the past.
-This shall ensure, for the benefit of buyer, that the state the business was in at the time of the due diligence will remain unchanged until closing.

-Furthermore, as after signing buyer is already in a vested remainder with respect to the target company, buyer wants to be consulted with respect to certain significant transactions within the business of the target company.7
+The pre-closing covenants usually obligate the seller to conduct the business of the target company between signing and closing in the ordinary course of business as conducted in the past.
+This shall ensure, for the benefit of the buyer, that the state the business was in at the time of the due diligence will remain unchanged until closing.
+Furthermore, as after signing the buyer is already in a vested remainder with respect to the target company, the buyer wants to be consulted with respect to certain significant transactions within the business of the target company.

-Last but not least, the parties normally need to work together in order to receive the necessary clearance and approval from the merger control authorities and/or other regulatory bodies.
+The parties normally need to work together to receive the necessary clearance and approval from the merger control authorities and/or other regulatory bodies.
 This requires constructive and open cooperation.
+However, if the transaction is subject to the clearance by the competent competition authorities, care must be taken that no sensitive and confidential business data is exchanged with the buyer prior to the receipt of such clearance.